It was love at first stretch.

 where I have studied.

 Initially, I traveled to India to study a yoga that has a deep, rich lineage of Swamis who have had the teaching passed down to them from the source.
 During my time in India, I lived and studied Sivananda Yoga, under my teacher, Swami Govindananda.
 I studied the ancient texts, I practiced the ritual of fire ceremonies, chanting and meditation.
 I examined the postures- both the alignment as well as the physical and mental benefits.
 I also studied Ayurveda.
 This experience illuminated the rich and humble side of this powerful practice of yoga + meditation and truly helped to craft my style as a teacher.
 Upon my return and for years that have followed, I have studied several other styles of yoga, including the CorePower method, Ashtanga and Vinyasa Flow training with Seane Corn.
-I am currently studying Mindfulness at UCLA through the Mindful Awareness Research Center and I am currently a Research Assistant in the NeuroPsychometric Research Lab at the University of Texas at Dallas where we are researching mindfulness practices and its influence on the brain under specific inductions.
+I have studied Mindfulness at UCLA through the Mindful Awareness Research Center and I am currently a Research Assistant in the NeuroPsychometric Research Lab at the University of Texas at Dallas where we are researching mindfulness practices and its influence on the brain under specific inductions.

 I credit the culmination of these experiences to my style as a teacher.
 I work to weave the ritual and rigidity of my eastern yogic studies with the reflection and palatability of my western studies.